Alexandria is an ideal vacation destination that is well-known for its numerous picturesque lakes and astounding natural beauty.

 Camping at Lake Carlos State Park

-This serene lake is largest and deepest out of all the lakes in Alexandria.
+This serene lake is the largest and deepest out of all the lakes in Alexandria.

 Bring along a picnic to relish by the lakeside and admire the gorgeous views.

 Landlubbers can hike on the nature trails that traverse the picturesque hills surrounding Lake Carlos.

 The park is home to a vast array of birds, such as doves, hawks, sandpipers, pelicans, herons, chimney swifts, hummingbirds, woodpeckers, and plenty more.

-Swimming in Lake Le Homme Dieu
+Swim in Lake Le Homme Dieu

 This picturesque lake features two swimming beaches and is a popular spot for fishing, swimming, boating, jet skiing, and tubing.
 Enjoy a refreshing stroll here while admiring nature’s beauty.

-Cool off by diving in for a swim or explore the waters by kayaking or jet skiing.
-You can also try your hand at fishing.
+Cool off by diving in for a swim or exploring the waters by kayaking or jet skiing.

 The lake is home to a vast array of fishes, including bluegill, black crappie, sunfish, bass, walleye, and several others.

-Shop fresh at Alexandria Farmers Market
+Shop at Alexandria Farmers' Market

-You can find farm fresh blueberries, apples, cabbage, herbs, lettuce, beets, beans, strawberries, raspberries, syrups, honey, poultry, eggs, flowers, plants, and so much more at this market.
+You can find farm-fresh blueberries, apples, cabbage, herbs, lettuce, beets, beans, strawberries, raspberries, syrups, honey, poultry, eggs, flowers, plants, and so much more at this market.

 Visit this market to buy fresh and delicious local produce and experience the vibrant local culture.

 Hiking on Central Lakes Trail

-It features countless enchanting lakes, verdant rolling hills, sprawling grasslands, farms, marshes, brilliantly coloured wildflowers, towering trees, and plenty more.
+It features countless enchanting lakes, verdant rolling hills, sprawling grasslands, farms, marshes, brilliantly colored wildflowers, towering trees, and plenty more.

 Enjoy the captivating vistas while hiking and exploring the region.

 The trail follows a former railroad route and is popular for hiking, in-line skating, and biking.
-In winters, the trail is frequented for snowshoeing and snowmobiling.

 Make a stop to relish a delicious picnic on one of the picnic tables along the way.